chainSAW-crypto/Hypothesis_Testing/README.md

 3. Creating functions for each test to get calculated t/z/chi-squarred value
 4. comparing critical and calculated value, defining some more conditions in order to get the final conclusion

-## Here the main work of NLP is in step one, That's where I am getting strucked.
+## Here the main work of NLP is in step one, That's where I am getting stuck

 ## All the patterns and chunks are formed based on the training questions in the attached pdf file